Skip to main content

 • firearms and ammunition

-• luxury goods of Russian origin including vodka, truffles, seafood, precious stones of any value, and other luxury goods of Russian origin worth more than $1000 including clothing, footwear and personal electronics.
+• luxury goods of Russian origin including vodka, truffles, seafood, precious stones of any value, and other luxury goods of Russian origin worth more than NZ$1000 including clothing, footwear and personal electronics.
 This prohibition applies to goods made in Russia, no matter where they are sold online or shipped from

 • gold of Russian origin